Probst1nator/CLI-Agent/README.md

 - Main loop with agentic inner loop for handling conversations and actions

 Key features:
-- **Monte Carlo Tree Search (MCT)**: Implementation of a branching decision-making algorithm that explores multiple possible responses and selects the best one
+- **Monte Carlo Tree Search (MCT)**: Automatic branching decision-making algorithm that explores multiple possible responses and selects the best one.
+Automatically enabled when multiple LLMs are selected.
 - **Automatic code execution**: Ability to safely execute code with user confirmation
 - **Key bindings system**: Special commands prefixed with "-" that toggle various features